The primary therapeutic use for corn silk for dogs deals directly with the urinary tract.

 - If using a cut and sifted or a powder form, I recommend adding one cup of boiling water to two teaspoons of the dried corn.
 Cover and steep for 5-8 minutes.
 Strain and give 1/4 cup for every twenty pounds 2 times daily.

-The following video shows you how to make corn silk tea from fresh corn silk.
+The following video shows you how to make corn silk tea from fresh corn silk for dog incontinence.
 Simple!

 Corn silk is widely seen as a relatively safe product to use for dogs and humans alike, but there are some possible side effects and precautions.
 For one, corn silk should NOT be used in large doses in pregnant dogs because it can stimulate the uterus and subsequently lead to miscarriage.

 Because of the potential effects on blood sugar in dogs, corn silk could also be problematic for dogs with diabetes.
-While its use in humans has been proven to have some positive effects, there are still reasons to be cautious when it comes to using corn silk in dogs.
+While its use in humans has been proven to have some positive effects, there are still reasons to be cautious when it comes to using corn silk for dog incontinence.
 There isn’t enough information regarding its use as part of a diabetes regimen.

 Another issue with corn silk has to do with the potential for decreasing potassium levels in the blood, which can lead to the appearances of rashes and itching.